chengluyu/PL0/README.md

 6. `JMP`: Unconditionally jump to the address given in address field.
 The level field is unused.
 7. `JPC`: If the value at top of evaluation is falsy (i.e. zero), jump to the address given in address field.
 The level field is unused.
 8. `OPR`: Do the operation decided by the address field.

+## Implementation Details

+### The Tokenizer

+The tokenizer are written from scratch.
+Tokens are represented by a pair.

+### The Parser and Symbol Table

+This implementation uses a LL(1) parser.
+Uses a nested symbol table to maintain symbols.

+### Code Generation

+Since the parser is required to generate byte codes directly.
+A helper class `Assembler` is introduced, by which the parser can generate instructions and refill instructions easily.

+### The Virtual Machine (The Simulator)

+The simulator does not adopt a single-stack design.
+Instead, the runtime stack is composed of many discrete stack frame.

 ## Current Status